philippmuench/operon_analysis_pipeline/manuscript.md

 Operon prevalence was high.
 Using tblastn, 8,261 genomes contained all seven operon genes (any quality), and 8,250 genomes contained all seven genes with HQ matches (96.1% of the dataset).
 Gene-level presence and prevalence summaries (tblastn), and complementary results from coding-sequence blastn and promoter searches, are provided in Supplementary Tables.
 Both DNA strands were searched automatically by BLAST; reverse-complement matches were recognized by coordinate order (sstart > send).
 Multiple sequence alignments for downstream analyses were generated with MAFFT v7.490 using automatic algorithm selection.

+## Lab-strain Operon Reference Extraction (Step 13a)

+To anchor the fructoselysine/glucoselysine locus on the lab-strain coordinate system, we re-parsed the `FL_operon_with_SNPs.gb` record that was provided with promoter annotations and the eight polymorphisms observed in our mouse isolates.
+The extractor collapses overlapping `misc_feature` annotations, applies keyword-based rules to assign canonical gene and regulatory labels, and reverse-complements complement-strand features so that all seven coding genes plus the promoter elements are exported in a consistent order.
+The workflow emits paired nucleotide and amino-acid FASTA files together with a tabular feature summary and a list of curated polymorphisms, forming the reference package consumed by downstream steps.

+## BLAST Search With the Updated Reference (Step 13b)

+Using the lab-strain-derived reference set, we re-ran the unified BLAST pipeline against all 8,587 assemblies.
+Protein tblastn remains the headline search mode, while coding-sequence blastn, promoter-focused blastn, and optional Prokka-derived variant scans provide complementary context.
+For every genome×query×mode we retain the best-bitscore hit and flag it as high-confidence when identity ≥90% and query coverage ≥80%.
+Post-processing aggregates genome-level operon completeness, per-gene prevalence (both overall and HQ), and promoter recovery rates, yielding manuscript-ready tables and logs that mirror the Stage 03 reporting but on the lab-strain coordinate system.

+## Assembly-based Sequence Extraction and Alignments (Step 13c)

+Operon-positive loci are then recaptured directly from the assemblies using the same ≥90% identity/≥80% coverage thresholds (relaxed to 80/70 for promoters when present).
+For each gene we collate the extracted nucleotide sequences, align them with MAFFT, and retain the MSAs for downstream evolutionary analyses.
+The pipeline computes Shannon-entropy conservation profiles, gap distributions, and pairwise identity, emits per-gene plots (conservation traces, gap fraction plots, sequence logos when supported), and tabulates summary (`operon_conservation_metrics.csv`) and detailed (`operon_conservation_metrics_detailed.csv`) metrics that match the formatting used for the core gene analysis.

+## Earlier-to-Updated Comparisons (Step 13d)

+To quantify the impact of the lab-strain update, comparison utilities ingest pairs of extraction summaries and conservation tables from the earlier Stage 05 pipeline and the new Step 13 workflow.
+The scripts produce side-by-side TSVs reporting sequence counts, alignment lengths, and conservation deltas, and generate scatter plots that visualise how each operon component shifts between runs.
+These outputs guide manuscript statements about gains in sequence yield and improved alignment quality relative to the original workflow.

+## Full-length Operon Mapping (Step 13e)

+Finally, we aligned the complete ORIGIN sequence from both the previously used operon GenBank record and the lab-strain update against every assembly with megablast.
+Of the 8,587 assemblies scanned, 8,210 yielded ≥90% identity and ≥80% coverage hits for both references, and 8,149 also satisfied a high-quality cutoff of ≥95% sequence identity plus ≥95% query coverage.
+Position-wise aggregation of the raw alignments supplies coverage, mismatch, and deletion rates along the operon, which are visualised as normalized coverage and error-rate profiles alongside zoom panels for gap hotspots.
+All best-scoring alignments in this qualifying set mapped in the forward orientation, indicating no strand inversions relative to either reference.

 ## Core Gene Analysis

 To establish a baseline for evaluating operon gene conservation, we performed comprehensive core gene analysis across all annotated *E. faecalis* genomes.
 Core genes were defined as those present in ≥95% of genomes, representing the conserved genetic backbone of the species.